sudo's behavior can be modified by Default_Entry lines, as

 priorities.
 Negating the option or setting it to a

-will disable logging of successful
+value of none will disable logging of successful

 commands.